fossgis-routing-server/routing-chef/cookbooks/osrm/files/default/about.md

 and fetching the most recent OpenStreetMap data, while  the other is serving routes from the precalculated graphs.

+The two servers both have 6 cores and 256GB ram.

 ## Used software

 Most software running on the servers is available as open source.